amuraddd/project-portfolio/README.md

 ***Note: Data used in these projects is for demonstration purposes only.***
 ------------------
 ### Data Exploration:
+The goal of this project is to show you the performance of S&P for the last 5 years in terms of price, returns, and the distribution of both of these attributes.
+Finally there is a comparison between major indices with a brief explanation on their relative performance.
 - [Data Exploration and Analysis of major stock indices.](https://github.com/amuraddd/Project_Portfolio-Ali-Murad/blob/master/Data%20Exploration%20of%20Major%20Stock%20Indices.ipynb)

 --------------------